TrueFiEng/useDApp/docs/source/core.rst

 getExplorerTransactionLink
 ==========================

-Returns url to blockchain exporer for a transaction hash on a given chain.
+Returns URL to blockchain explorer for a transaction hash on a given chain.

 **Parameters**

-- ``transactionHash: string`` - hash of transaction
+- ``transactionHash: string`` - hash of a transaction
 - ``chainId: ChainId`` - id of a chain

 **Example**